The Constitution of the Faculty Senate

 c.
 To prepare and distribute the agenda and all pertinent information to the Senate membership at least one (1) week in advance of the regularly scheduled plenary sessions.

 d.
-To prepare the minutes of all Senate meetings and distribute them to the faculty of the College within three (3) weeks after the Senate meeting.
+To prepare the minutes of all Senate meetings and published within two (2) weeks of the Senate meeting.

-(i) The Executive Committee shall be composed of the Chair of the Faculty Senate (as chair), Secretaryof the Faculty Senate (as Secretary) and six Senators.
-At least two of these Senators shall be from the Hagan School of Business.
-These Senators shall be elected to the Committee for a term of two years at the plenary meeting following the Faculty Senate election.
+(i) The Executive Committee includes the Chair of the Faculty Senate (as chair), Secretary of the Faculty Senate (as Secretary) and six Senators.
+At least one and preferably two of these Senators are from the School of Business.
+These Senators are elected to the Committee for a term of two years at the plenary meeting following the Faculty Senate election.

 (i) To assist the Chair of the Faculty Senate in the discharge of the duties of that office.

 (ii) To meet and act when matters of urgency that require resolution prior to the regular plenary sessions of the Senate are submitted by the Chair of the Faculty Senate.
-Alternatively, any four members of the Executive Committee, exclusive of the Chair, may request that the Committee be convened and the chair shall execute this request.
+Alternatively, any four members of the Executive Committee, exclusive of the Chair, may call for the Committee to be convened, for a stated purpose.

 (iv) To implement all Faculty elections, including balloting for proposed amendments to the Constitution of the Faculty Senate.